Shreyas-Kothari/.github/profile/README.md

-# CSYE 6225 Infrastructure and Web Application Overview
+# Infrastructure and Web Application Overview

 ## Overview
 This organization contains two main repositories, each serving a distinct yet integrated purpose in deploying and managing a cloud-based web application: